AngleProtocol/angle-docs/concepts/lending.md

 Lending a fraction of the protocol reserves to other lending platforms is part of what makes the protocol attractive to Standard Liquidity Providers.
 By lending reserves, the protocol can at the same time offer interest to Standard Liquidity Providers, accumulate some reserves, and incentivize veANGLE holders.

-The distribution of interest between SLPs, veANGLE holders, and protocol reserves, is dictated by two parameters that can be found in [Angle's SDK](https://github.com/AngleProtocol/angle-sdk/blob/main/src/constants/parameters/mainnet.ts#L66).
+The distribution of interest between SLPs, veANGLE holders, and protocol reserves, is dictated by two parameters that can be found in [Angle Analytics](https://analytics.angle.money).
 More information in the [SLPs FAQ page](standard-liquidity-providers/faq-slps.md#do-slps-get-all-transaction-fees-and-lending-returns-from-the-protocol).

 ![](../.gitbook/assets/angle-strategies-flow.png)